umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/Theme-settings/index.md

 ### App Icon

 Upload a square image, preferably with a background color.
-This image will be used ...

 ### Icon Background Color